domijan/kh/README.md

 <img src="man/figures/README-unnamed-chunk-11-1.png" width="100%" />

 ### Use of checking/editing functions

+We are going to use constituency-level contiguities for this example.

 We might want to alter the contiguities based on some subject-matter knowledge.
 Perhaps some islands are more closely linked to some mainland